 I am a post-doctoral fellow working on biomechanical models for the real-time simulation of soft tissues.
 In the past I have been focusing on the incorporation of topological changes into these biomechanical models.
 Currently I am particularly investigating in the correct representation of complex geometry in the biomechanical model.

 Between January 2014 and March 2017 I conducted my PhD addressing the “Modelling and real-time simulation of topological changes in soft tissue”.
 In the context of my PhD, I considered the simulation of cuts using topological changes, which has been published as a conference and journal paper with the title “Virtual Cutting of deformable objects based on efficient topological operations”.
-And an interesting application in augmented reality has been described first for silicone objects in “Augmented Reality during Cutting and Tearing of Deformable Objects” and then in the surgical context in “Surgical Augmented Reality with Topological Changes” and “Handling Topological Changes during Elastic Registration: Application to Augmented Reality in Laparoscopic Surgery” .
+We applied our approach in augmented reality first described for silicone objects in “Augmented Reality during Cutting and Tearing of Deformable Objects” and expanded to the surgical context in “Surgical Augmented Reality with Topological Changes” and “Handling Topological Changes during Elastic Registration: Application to Augmented Reality in Laparoscopic Surgery” .